They say…

 Once the plates at the bottom of the tun are safely covered with water, the grist case is opened.
 Both grist and liquor then mix in the pipe above to create a notably thick, porridge-like, sweet smelling slurry.

-Even this relatively simple process takes patience and care: the must flow at the right rate and with the right consistency, so it flows evenly into the vessel without piling up into a heap.
+Even this relatively simple process takes patience and care: the mash must flow at the right rate and with the right consistency, so it flows evenly into the vessel without piling up into a heap.
 Occasionally Bill assists the flow with the lo-tech expediency of a few blows from a rubber mallet

-Brabo will undergo a simple ‘infusion mash’ at a single temperature, traditional in British brewing and in some styles of Belgian brewing, including for the creation of old fashioned ales like ours.
-The tun itself isn’t heated, so depends on the heat of the added liquor and good insulation – the outside of the vessel stays remarkably cool.
+Brabo will undergo a simple ‘infusion mash’ at a single temperature, traditional in British and in some styles of Belgian brewing, including for the creation of old fashioned ales like ours.
+The mash tun itself isn’t heated, so depends on the heat of the added liquor and good insulation – the outside of the vessel stays remarkably cool.

-It takes 20 minutes to fill the tun, and then we leave the mixture to stand for an hour at a temperature around 66°C. It’s a great opportunity for breakfast in the staff kitchen: toast with some of Bill’s own delicious homemade jam.
+It takes 20 minutes to fill the mash tun, and then we leave the mixture to stand for an hour at a temperature around 66°C. It’s a great opportunity for breakfast in the staff kitchen: toast with some of Bill’s own delicious homemade jam.
 Although he’s not a home brewer, he clearly can’t stop coaxing interesting chemical reactions from sugary liquids heated in large metal containers even in his spare time.

 Additional hot liquor sparging the grains -- difficult to photograph thanks to the steam.